-“The export of sensitive technology items to China or anywhere else in the world is tightly regulated for good reason,” said Special Agent in Charge David A. Prince of the U.S. Immigration and Customs Enforcement’s Homeland Security Investigations (HSI) Los Angeles.
+“The export of sensitive technology items to China or anywhere else in the world is tightly regulated for good reason,” said Special Agent in Charge David A. Prince of the Department of Homeland Security’s Homeland Security Investigations (HSI) Los Angeles.
 “One of HSI’s top enforcement priorities is preventing U.S. military and dual-use products and sensitive technology from falling into the hands of those who might seek to harm America or its interests.
 We will continue to work closely with our law enforcement partners to aggressively target and investigate those who jeopardize our nation’s security – or the welfare of those devoted to protecting it.”

 According to the indictment unsealed today, Cheng was a sales account manager with Avnet Asia, and he operated as a sales representative to a Hong Kong-based customer with whom Cheng had an ownership interest.
 Cheng submitted paperwork on behalf of the customer to purchase export-controlled U.S. goods, including power amplifiers.
 Cheng caused false statements to be made to the U.S. manufacturer of the power amplifiers that his customer would use the power amplifiers in Hong Kong when, in fact, Cheng knew that the goods would be illegally shipped from Hong Kong to China.